From the Emperor on down: Memories of the ’64 Tokyo Olympics

 SETSUKO WATANABE — She grew up in the Tokyo neighborhood near the old National Stadium, and she recalls watching the opening ceremony in 1964 from the rooftop of her building.

-“I could clearly see the stairs leading up to the cauldron and the torchbearer going up the stairs and lighting the flame,” Watanabe said in an interview with AP.
+“I could clearly see the stairs leading up to the cauldron and the torchbearer going up the stairs and lighting the flame,” Watanabe said in an interview with the AP.

 The torchbearer who lit the cauldron was Yoshinori Sakai, a 19-year-old at the time who was born in Hiroshima on Aug.
 6, 1945 — the same day the Americans dropped the atomic bomb on the city.

-Note: This story has been corrected to fix the spelling of the emperor’s name to Naruhito, not Naurhito.